-Nic Shannon is a theoretical physicist with a strong interest in quantum magnets, and other examples of "Quantum Matter", where large numbers of quantum particles interact
+Nic Shannon is a theoretical physicist, working in the fields of condensed matter and statistical physics.
+He has a strong interest in quantum magnets, and other examples of "Quantum Matter", where large numbers of quantum particles interact.

 Educated in the UK, Prof. Shannon spent time as a Postdoc at the Unviersity of Wisconsin-Madison (USA), CEA Saclay (France) and the Max Plank Institute for the Physics of Complex Systems (Germany) before up taking a permanent position at the University of Bristol (UK) in 2006.

 In October 2011, Prof Shannon joined OIST, where he founded the "Theory of Quantum Matter Unit".
-This group uses both numerical and analytic techniques to study models inspired by experiments on a wide range of quantum materials.
+This group uses both analytic and numerical techniques to study models inspired by experiments on a wide range of quantum materials.

 Prof. Shannon’s research was strongly influenced by time spent as a Guest Professor at the University of Tokyo, and he maintains strong links with both Physicists and Chemists in mainland Japan.

-Outside science, Prof. Shannon is passionate about food, music and outdoor sports including, most recently,scuba diving.
+Outside science, Prof. Shannon is passionate about food, music and outdoor sports.

 - 2016 Professor, Okinawa Institute of Science and Technology Graduate University